RedSquirrelsNut/blogo/README.md

 - `unfollow *url*` - Unfollows a feed
 - `following` - Lists all feeds followed by current user
 - `browse *?num*` - Displays most recent posts (last 2 with no arg)

-## Documentation (WIP)

-All exported functions and types are documented with GoDoc comments.
-See code for further inline explanations.